 Choose how much you earn

+How much do virtual assistants make?
 As a freelancer, you have the ability to negotiate a price with your client, raising and lowering prices as you see fit.
 Check out what your competitors are charging for the same type of service.
 Don’t undersell yourself and don’t go in with too low a rate at the beginning.
 If you do want to offer a discount remember to clearly show the starting price with the discount, this will allow you to raise the price back to its correct level once any discount period ends.

 Run your own business

-There are so many things to learn running your own business, both on the client side but also your side.
+There are so many things to learn running your own business, both on the client side and also your side.
 Invoicing, time-keeping, tax returns, equipment failures, IT issues – the list goes on.
 Get help when needed – don’t waste time when you can pay a freelancer to sort it out for you (sound familiar?)

-As a freelance assistant you will have to learn the art of negotiation.
+As a freelance assistant, you will have to learn the art of negotiation.
 Each client will require your undivided attention, and each one will have their own style of working.
 Adopt a flexible approach, get to know what they need, and build on that relationship.

 As mentioned earlier one option may be to continue with your regular employment whilst you get your business up and running.
 This may allow you to get a feel for whether running your own business is actually the right thing for you.
 Alternatively, you may be willing to take the risk and throw yourself head and shoulders into getting your new business venture off the ground.